Kanye West Blames Taylor Swift For 2016 Breakdown

 — Genius (@Genius) May 1, 2018

 Could this mean that the Kanye and Taylor feud lives on?
 Perhaps time will tell.
 West has a new album coming out soon, and he might address this situation in more detail in one (or more) of the tracks on it.
-It does seem like Swift addressed it last year’s song, Reputation.
+It does seem like Swift addressed it in last year’s song “Reputation.”
 The beef goes on.